-The small scar breast augmentation surgery option is offered by Specialist Plastic Surgeon Dr Craig Rubinstein in Melbourne.
+The option of breast augmentation surgery with a comparatively smaller scar is offered by plastic surgeon Dr Craig Rubinstein in Melbourne.
 This surgical technique uses shorter incision lines under the breasts than traditional breast crease incisions.
 It can help some patients achieve smaller scars after breast augmentation.

 The Short Scar Breast Augmentation Method